glitchct/Advanced-Optimized/README.md

 **Open Source**

 Advanced Optimized is an Open-Source Modpack, which means you can do anything with the modpack.
 I recommend not changing/removing any Mods from the modpack.
-If you do remove/change any mods, support for our modpack (In case it crashes) will be limited.
+If you do remove/change any mods, support for your modpack (In case it crashes) will be limited.